 - Estimated day of ovulation: Elevated progesterone levels merely indicate that ovulation will soon occur.
 So it doesn’t matter if the level is higher, say 20 ng/mL, or extremely high, say 60 ng/mL.
 Either way, it means the dog is likely near to ovulation and you should begin trying the breeding process.

 When you’re looking into progesterone testing for pets, you need a trusted animal hospital in Phoenix, AZ.
 At Christown Animal Hospital, we do in-house progesterone testing every day.
-We can have the results for you in just 20 minutes, and it only costs $80, so set up an appointment today!
+We can have the results for you in just 20 minutes, so set up an appointment today!
 We’ve been serving our customers for years with fast, friendly and professional service.

 Whether you are looking for preventative medicine, surgery, boarding or even grooming and day care, we are equipped to serve you and your pets with compassion and care.
 We specialize in providing care for cats and dogs, and our surgical expertise spans spay, neuter and dental procedures.